jenkens-dev/jenkens-dev/README.md

 ***

-I'm a full-stack developer, focusing on frontend, whose ultimate goal is to use technology to have a positive impact on the world around me.
+I'm a frontend developer, whose ultimate goal is to use technology to have a positive impact on the world around me.
 I love working with TypeScript, React, and GraphQL.
 I'd love to connect with other people on [LinkedIn](https://www.linkedin.com/in/jenkens/).

 ### Where to find me 🕸️